16 Types of Fishes With Big Lips

 Piranha comes in the category of small to medium fishes mostly seen in the rivers of South America, however, there are a few species of piranha also seen in the warm waters of North America.
 Talking about appearance, piranha has silver bodies along with red patches that help them to camouflage in the muddy waters of the rivers.

 There is a perception that the piranha has an insatiable appetite for blood, however, the fish species’ dietary habits are omnivorous in nature.
-It mostly feeds on snails, fish, aquatic animals and plants, seeds,s and fruit.
-The average lifespan of a Piranha is 25 years in the wild and in between 10 to 20 years in captivity.
+It mostly feeds on snails, fish, aquatic animals and plants, seeds,s, and fruit.
+The average lifespan of a Piranha is 25 years in the wild and between 10 to 20 years in captivity.

 The jaw bone of the Piraha fish is very strong and it is capable of crushing human heads in 5 to 10 seconds.
 There are local people in many areas who make weapons and other tools with the help of Piranha’s teeth.
 When meat sources are not available, the fish species eat their own species when other meat sources are not available.
 A group of piranhas is known as “schools” and it usually consists of around 1000 fish or even more.